 When an employee or customer is injured during a robbery, vandalism incident, or break-in, the security of the business is closely examined for any type of negligence.
 If the security of the business is not sufficient, the company can be held liable for any resulting injuries.

 The Doyle Law Offices, P.A. has the experience and the dedication to give you and your family the kind of legal representation you deserve.
-We are conveniently located in Cary and can represent clients across Wake County and the Triangle.
+We are conveniently located in Cary and Wake Forest and can represent clients across Wake County and the Triangle.
+Do not go into the fight alone.
+Contact our personal injury lawyer today at (919) 228-4487 or fill out the form below for a free, confidential case evaluation, and let us be your advocate in these trying times